orbitalchicken/Roadmap/Triaged.md

 	In /boot, Memtest86+ version is 4.20 but the last version of Memtest86+ is 5.10. (version is 5.01, like in the repositories) in the new ubuntu 16.04, touchegg works with 3 finger gestures, if I put synclient disable ClickFinger3 & TapButton3, however, in linux mint it’s not recognizing it..! (seems to work more or less, need more accurate issue description)
 	cinnamon: I can disable mobile broadband using the switch in network preferences but it does have any effect.
 Next time I open up network preferences it is enabled again.
 I guess this could be a upstream problem though.
+	Why did you change from Noto Sans to Noto Sans Regular?
+Letters now look short and stretched.
+They are much more elegant on 17.3. (some tools went from GTK2 to GTK3, noto changed slightly, other than that...?)

 Upstream
 --------